clouserw/blog.micropipes.com/_posts/2018-02-21-trying-mozillas-things-gateway.md

 the Razberry which comes in on `/dev/ttyAMA0`.

 <div class="aside">
-I'm just going to stick in a little aside here...
+<p>I'm just going to stick in a little aside here...</p>

-I modified the `zwave-adapter.js` file to add some logging and make sure that was as far as it was getting and restarted the server (which, took 4 minutes...) and then saw the module failed to load because the checksum didn't match.
-I deleted the checksum file (4 minutes...), and it failed again, so I finally just removed the one line from the checksum file.
+<p>I modified the <code>zwave-adapter.js</code> file to add some logging and
+make sure that was as far as it was getting and restarted the server (which, took 4 minutes...) and then saw the module failed to load because the checksum didn't match.
+I deleted the checksum file (4 minutes...), and it failed again, so I finally just removed the one line from the checksum file.</p>

-The checksum is a great idea and I assume there is some kind of flag I can pass to the server to ignore it, but I haven't found it yet (or docs about it).
+<p>The checksum is a great idea and I assume there is some kind of flag I can pass
+to the server to ignore it, but I haven't found it yet.</p>
 </div>

 One last thing I wanted to verify before I dug too far into the Gateway was to make sure OpenZWave was working.
 They include a program with their code called `MinOZW`.
-I never found documentation for it, but it takes the port to monitor as it's first parameter:
+I didn't see documentation for it, but it takes the port to monitor as it's first parameter:

 ```bash